Many of you have asked me to publish my novel TABLE 41 in physical form. It is now available:

 Je edler ein Ding in seiner Vollkommenheit, desto grässlicher in seiner Verwesung.

 The nobler a thing in its perfection, the more hideous it will be in its decomposition.

 Dedicated to Joseph Suglia

-Reference is made to “Mussel Hunter at Rock Harbor” by Sylvia Plath, “Der Panther” by Rainer Maria Rilke, Tess of the d’Urbervilles by Thomas Hardy, Ulysses by James Joyce, “Decorative Art in America” by Oscar Wilde, and the Natural History of Pliny the Elder.
+Reference is made to “Mussel Hunter at Rock Harbor” by Sylvia Plath, “Der Panther” by Rainer Maria Rilke, Tess of the d’Urbervilles: A Pure Woman Faithfully Presented by Thomas Hardy, “The Lake Isle of Innisfree” by William Butler Yeats, “Decorative Art in America” by Oscar Wilde, “Voyages” by Hart Crane, and the Natural History of Pliny the Elder.